Trinidad Rizal: Relationship with José Rizal

 In a letter from Germany, dated March 11, 1886, her brother, José, complained of not having heard from her.
 He went on to praise the intelligent simplicity of German women and urged Trinidad to take her studies seriously while still in her youth, lamenting that Trinidad was "dominated by indolence."
 The letter, written a couple months before her eighteenth birthday, revealed that José had not seen his sister since she was very young.

 Trinidad and her sisters sought information about birth control, breast feeding, and pain reduction during childbirth from brother, José, while he studied in Europe to become a doctor.

 Trinidad visited José the day before his execution, accompanying their mother, Teodora Alonso, and sisters Lucía, Josefa, María, and Narcisa, to say goodbye and collect his belongings.
 Several historical accounts tell that José gave his stove (others call it a lamp) to Trinidad, telling her something important lay inside.
 Legend has it that this important something was her brother's last poem, "Mi último adiós" / "My last farewell."
 He had hidden the paper so well that his sisters had to use their hairpins to unfold it.

 Before his death, José wrote to Trinidad to express his wish that the Rizal family treat his common-law wife, Josephine Bracken, kindly for her devotion to him.
 Following his execution, Trinidad accompanied Josephine and brother, Paciano, to Cavite where they met revolutionary leader Andrés Bonifacio and passed to him a copy of José's final poem.

-The U.S. government informed the Philippine government, in 1908, that an American collector owned the original manuscript of the poem, which had left the Philippines with Josephine Bracken, in 1897.
-They now wanted to sell it to the Philippine government for $500.
-Trinidad was the one to verify the manuscript as the original before it was purchased and placed in the Philippine National Library.
+In 1908, the U.S. government informed the Philippine government that an American collector owned the original manuscript of the poem, which had left the Philippines with Josephine Bracken in 1897.
+The United States now wanted to sell the document to the Philippine government for $500.
+Trinidad verified the manuscript as the original before the Philippines purchased and placed it in the Philippine National Library.